Major traffic update coming next week so please check back on the latest Most Valuable Facebook Statistics

 - 16 Million local business pages have been created as of May 2013 which is a 100 percent increase from 8 million in June 2012.
 (Source: Facebook).
 Facebook marketing has transformed how business is conducted, and its use by local businesses to extend their markets continues to explode.

-Thought to take with you: At 1.79 billion, Facebook has more monthly active users than WhatsApp (500 million), Twitter (284 million) and Instagram (200 million)—combined.
-(Source: CNBC) Facebook continues to reign in popularity over other social media channels.
+Thought to take with you: At 1.86 billion, Facebook has more monthly active users than WhatsApp (500 million), Twitter (284 million) and Instagram (200 million)—combined (Source: CNBC).
+Please note that this is no longer true.
+Instagram now has over 600 million users according to Instagram’s report December 21, 2016.
+Facebook continues to reign in popularity over other social media channels, but the competition is mounting.

 To find out more about how Zephoria can help you harness the power of Facebook to increase your business results, please contact us.